• WealthSquats

 Picture

-As a strong advocate for financial literacy, I am deeply troubled by the financial obstacles that women encounter.
+At Wealthsquats, we are a strong advocates for financial literacy and are deeply troubled by the financial obstacles that women encounter.

 They also carry more debt and experience greater stress.
-That’s why I am dedicated to enhancing women’s financial proficiency and empowering them to take charge of their financial future.
+That’s why we are dedicated to enhancing women’s financial proficiency and empowering them to take charge of their financial future.

 Pay Gap